Heeeeeeliang/Applying-Deep-Time-Series-Learning-to-Stock-Forecasting-and-Quant-Trading/README.md

 tools.
 Claude Code (Anthropic) was used to assist with implementation tasks: generating boilerplate, writing tests, diagnosing bugs, and producing repository reproducibility audits.
-Claude (Anthropic, web/desktop) was used as a discussion partner for architectural decisions and for prompt engineering.
 All generated code was reviewed, tested, and integrated by the author.
 The research design, the three-layer cascaded framework, the empirical findings, the model architectures, and all results are the author's original work.